 Resumes need to be compatible with online applicant tracking systems, so make sure your resume is properly formatted.
 Like LinkedIn, it should contain keywords that are relevant to your experience as well as to the position you want to get.
 Focus on highlighting experience that is most relevant to the new career you’re interested in.

 Always be ready for what’s next

 Your first midlife career change may not be your last.
 You should always maintain respectful relationships among current and past coworkers who may be able to offer recommendations for you or point you to a more fulfilling career path in the future.

 Show future employers your initiative by developing new skills with continued learning, and never stop honing your skill set.
 What you learn may inspire you to pursue a new career path, as well.

-If you think you may be open to finding a new career, online education can help.
+If you’re having a mid-career crisis and think you may be open to finding a new career, online education can help.
 You can take courses in a variety of subjects, including fintech and social media, and learn on your own schedule.
 Check out our innovative online business courses from Wharton Online.